opencog/atomspace/opencog/atoms/proto/README.md

 The aim of having a common base class for both kinds of objects is to simplify general handling in various different subsystems.

-Atoms and Values can be contrasted in several ways; in breif, they offer two very different modes/styles of storing information, with very different performance profiles, API's and use-cases.
+Atoms and Values can be contrasted in several ways; in brief, they offer two very different modes/styles of storing information, with very different performance profiles, API's and use-cases.
 Atoms are bigger, slower, bulkier but a lot more powerful; the are best